JannathLusaka/Web-Automation-using-TestNG-Selenium/README.md

 7. Now go to user profile and update user gmail with a new gmail
 8. Now logout and login with the updated gmail account.
 Assert that using new email login is successful and using previous email login is failed.
 9. Now logout again and login with the admin account.
 Admin credential must be sent from the terminal securely.
-10. Search by the updated gmail and Assert that updated user email is showing on admin dashboard.
+10. Search by the updated gmail and Assert that updated user email is showing on admin dashboard.}

 After the automation I have generated the allure report for this project.

 # Technology Used: